 - Include and exclude specific folders to be indexed.

-- Ability to exclude certain files/folders from index using wildcard expressions.
+- Ability to exclude certain files/folders from the index using wildcard expressions.

 - Customizable interface.